 Now you might think this sounds counterintuitive — like you’re just moving your debt from your credit cards to a loan — but the truth is, this could lower your monthly payment, save you tons of money in interest over time, and allow you to pay off your debt faster.

-When we connected with Nick in 2018, he was carrying around more than $26,000 in credit card debt.
+Just take it from Nick, with whom we chatted in 2018.
+He was carrying around more than $26,000 in credit card debt.
 He owed about $800 a month — but a lot of that was going toward interest, not actually chipping away at his debt.

-You can borrow up to $50,000 from Upstart, though note you’ll need a credit score of 620 or higher.
-It takes minutes to see if you qualify.
+You can borrow up to $100,000 through Fiona, with terms ranging from two to seven years.
+Interest rates start at 3.84%. though note you’ll want a credit score of 620 or higher.
+It takes only minutes to see if you qualify.